 You are open to all your feelings without judging them and choosing favorites

 Diana Deaver is an emotional health life coach practicing since 2015.
-Her work is based on a combination of depth psychology principles with healing modalities that involve the body and the mind.
-Her emotional healing work encourages a process of gradual integration of all aspects of the Self.
+Her work is based on Jungian and archetypal psychology and it strongly takes into consideration the unconscious.
+Her emotional healing work encourages a process of gradual integration of all aspects of the person.
 She offers one on one life coaching sessions via phone, zoom or Facebook messenger.
-Email her at email@example.com to schedule your session centered on you and your emotional healing.
+Email her at firstname.lastname@example.org to schedule your session centered on you and your emotional healing.